Dustin Rhodes: Championship Wrestling from Florida (1988)

-World Championship Wrestling (1988–1989)
+Jim Crockett Promotion (1988–1989)

-In December 1988, Runnels debuted in World Championship Wrestling (WCW).
-Rhodes teamed with Kendall Windham in an undercard tag team called The Texas Broncos that saw success against The Cruel Connection and The Commandos.
+In December 1988, Runnels debuted in Jim Crockett Promotions (JCP).
+Rhodes teamed with Kendall Windham in an undercard tag team called the Texas Broncos who saw success against the Cruel Connection and The Commandos.
 Their first defeat came against The Original Midnight Express at a house show on December 10, 1988, in Philadelphia, Pennsylvania.
-Rhodes's first singles match came two days later at a television taping in Atlanta, Georgia when he defeated Trent Knight.
-Rhodes's initial WCW run lasted only a few months, as he exited the company two months after his father.
-After suffering a loss to Butch Reed during a dark match for an NWA Main Event taping in The Omni on February 12, 1989, Rhodes closed out his initial WCW run with a win over Trent Knight in Walterboro, South Carolina on February 24.
+Rhodes' first singles match came two days later at a television taping in Atlanta, Georgia when he defeated Trent Knight.
+Rhodes' run lasted only a few months, as he exited the company two months after his father.
+After suffering a loss to Butch Reed during a dark match for an NWA Main Event taping in The Omni on February 12, 1989, Rhodes closed out his run with a win over Trent Knight in Walterboro, South Carolina on February 24, 1989.

+Professional Wrestling Federation (1989)

+After departing the NWA, Rhodes rejoined the CWF, which had been renamed the Professional Wrestling Federation in March 1989 after Runnels' father, Dusty Rhodes, began wrestling there.
+He made his return on March 4, 1989, in Titusville, Florida, defeating Commando Boone via disqualification.
+Seven days later he achieved the biggest win of his career at this point, defeating Terry Funk via disqualification in Tampa.

+On May 9, 1989 he captured his first ever championship, teaming with Mike Graham to defeat Southern Force (Bobby Jaggers and Black Bart) to win the PWF Tag Team Championship.
+Fourteen days later, Runnels captured the NWA Florida Heavyweight Championship from Al Perez on May 23, 1989, holding it for a month and successfully defending it against the Big Steel Man and The Terminator.
+He was defeated for the NWA Florida Championship on June 27 by former Texas Bronco partner Kendall Windham in Tampa, Florida.

-Japan and Memphis (1989–1990)
+All Japan Pro Wrestling and United States Wrestling Association (1989–1990)

-In March 1989, Runnels toured Japan for All Japan Pro Wrestling (AJPW) in its annual Champion Carnival, under the name Dusty Rhodes Jr. He returned to AJPW for a ten and a twenty-day tour in the spring and summer of 1990.
+In March 1989, Runnels toured Japan for All Japan Pro Wrestling (AJPW) in its annual Champion Carnival, under the name "Dusty Rhodes Jr.".
+He returned to AJPW for further tours in the spring and summer of 1990.
 Runnels began wrestling in the United States Wrestling Association (USWA) in July 1989.
-There he feuded mainly with Tony Anthony for Anthony's CWA Heavyweight Championship but never won the belt.
+There, he feuded mainly with Tony Anthony for Anthony's CWA Heavyweight Championship but never won the title.
+On October 2, 1989 he entered a tournament to crown the USWA Southern Heavyweight Champion, where he defeated Mike Davis, Chris Champion, and Kevin Dillinger in successive rounds before losing to Tony Anthony in the finals.
 He left the USWA in the spring of 1990.